liuyehcf/BlogSource/_posts/Spring-AOP-源码剖析.md

 					new DynamicUnadvisedInterceptor(this.advised.getTargetSource());
 		}

-		// Choose a "direct to target" dispatcher (used for
+		//Choose a "direct to target" dispatcher (used for
-		// unadvised calls to static targets that cannot return this).
+		//unadvised calls to static targets that cannot return this).
 		Callback targetDispatcher = isStatic ?
 				new StaticDispatcher(this.advised.getTargetSource().getTarget()) : new SerializableNoOp();

 		Callback[] mainCallbacks = new Callback[] {
-				aopInterceptor,  // for normal advice
+				aopInterceptor,  //for normal advice
-				targetInterceptor,  // invoke target without considering advice, if optimized new SerializableNoOp(),  // no override for methods mapped to this targetDispatcher, this.advisedDispatcher,
+				targetInterceptor,  //invoke target without considering advice, if optimized new SerializableNoOp(),  //no override for methods mapped to this targetDispatcher, this.advisedDispatcher,
 				new EqualsInterceptor(this.advised),
 				new HashCodeInterceptor(this.advised)